-Applications for absentee ballots must be received by the Town Clerk before 12:00 noon the day before a primary or an election.
-(A voter who is admitted to a health care facility after noon of the fifth day before an election may apply for a ballot up until the close of the polls and may request to have the ballot delivered.)
+Applications for mail-in absentee ballots must be received by the Town Clerk before 5:00 PM six days before an election.
+A voter who is admitted to a health care facility after noon of the fifth day before an election may apply for a ballot up until the close of the polls and may request to have the ballot delivered.
 Absentee ballots generally are available three weeks before an election.

 If you wish to vote by absentee ballot for more than one election in a year you may make one application and request that ballots for all elections during that calendar year be sent to you.